Optable/match-api/README.md

-# protobuf
+# API
-Protocol buffer definitions to interact with Optable Data connectivity platform.
+This repository contains the interface definitions (protobufs) of public Optable APIs for interacting with Optable Data connectivity platform to perform PSI.

 ## Installation
 Download Google's Protocol Buffers compiler `protoc` and make sure it's available in your PATH.
 You can download it